inet-framework/inet/showcases/wireless/neuralnetwork/doc/index.rst

 **what are error models?**

 The error model is a submodule of the receiver, and calculates the amount of errors in a received frame.
 It calculates packet, bit or symbol error rate for the MAC layer.
 In layered mode, it indicates the erroneous bits or symbols as well.

+**TODO** in the most detailed configuration, the error model calculates symbol error rate for each symbol from per-symbol SNIR and decides which symbols to corrupt (replace with another) and how.

   - meghatároz az error rateek minden szinten ha lehet
   - eldönti h a csomag hibás e vagy sem